ryanallen/words-of-my-perfect-teacher/README.md

 > What will you do when you experience there
 > The full, inexorable effects of your actions?

-Reflect, therefore, on all the different kinds of suffering in samsara.
+Reflect, therefore, on all the different kinds of suffering in [saṃsāra](#saṃsāra).
 From the depth of your heart, turn away from all the ordinary goals of this life.
-Unless you give up wroldly activities completely, whatever Dharma you may claim to be practicing will not be the real thing.
+Unless you give up worldly activities completely, whatever [Dharma](#dharma) you may claim to be practicing will not be the real thing.

-As Atisa was about to leave this world, a yogi came to him with a question.
+As [Atīśa](#atīśa) was about to leave this world, a yogī came to him with a question.
 "After you have gone, should I meditate?"

-"Even if you do, will it really be the Dharma?"
-Atisa asked him.
+"Even if you do, will it really be the [Dharma](#dharma)?"
+[Atīśa](#atīśa) asked him.

 "Well then, should I teach?"

 The master answered him with the same question.

-"So, what should I do?" asked the yogi.
+"So, what should I do?" asked the yogī.

-"All of you should rely entirely on Tonpa and sincerely renounce this life," answered Atisa.
+"All of you should rely entirely on Tönpa and sincerely renounce this life," answered [Atīśa](#atīśa).

-Another tale tells of a monk who was circumambulating Radreng Monastery when he met Geshe Tonpa.
-The Geshe said, "Venerable monk, circumambulating is a good thing, but woudln't it be better to practice real Dharma?"
+Another tale tells of a monk who was circumambulating Radreng Monastery when he met [Geshe](#geshe) Tönpa.
+The [Geshe](#geshe) said, "Venerable monk, circumambulating is a good thing, but woudln't it be better to practice real [Dharma](#dharma)?"

-The monk thought to himself, "Maybe it is more important to read the Mahayana sutras than to circumambulate."
-So he took to reading the sutras on the balcony overlooking the outdoor teaching yard.
+The monk [thought](#thought) to himself, "Maybe it is more important to read the [Mahāyāna](#mahāyāna) [sūtra](#sūtra)s than to circumambulate."
+So he took to reading the [sūtra](#sūtra)s on the balcony overlooking the outdoor teaching yard.

 After a while, Geshe Tonmpa told him, "It is a good thing to read the teachings, too, but wouldn't it be better to practice real Dharma?"

-The monk thought it over again.
-"This must mean taht it would be better to practice meditation than to read the sutras."
+The monk [thought](#thought) it over again.
+"This must mean that it would be better to practice meditation than to read the [sūtra](#sūtra)s."
 So he put off his reading till another time and began to spend his time sitting on his bed with his eyes half closed.

-Once again, Tonpa said to him, "It is a good thing to meditate, too, but wouldn't it be better to practice the real Dharma?"
+Once again, Tönpa said to him, "It is a good thing to meditate, too, but wouldn't it be better to practice the real [Dharma](#dharma)?"

 The monk, at his wits' end, cried out, "Venerable Geshe, what should I do, then, to practice Dharma?"

 "Venerable monk," the Geshe replied, "renounce this life!
 Renounce this life!"

-It is all our ordinary activities and commitments limited to this life's concerns that prevent us from getting free from samsara's realms of suffering, now and forever.
-Apart from an authentic teacher, no-one else can truly show us what has to be done to cut through the moorings that hold us to this life and to attain enlightement in our future lives.
-Leave behind all of this life's preoccupations&mdash;parents, relatives and friends, companions and lovers, food, wealth and possessions&mdash;like so much spit in the dust.<sup>*</sup> Be satisfied with whatever food and clothes might come your way, and devote yourself wholly to the Dharma.
-Padampa Sangye says:
+It is all our ordinary activities and commitments limited to this life's concerns that prevent us from getting free from [saṃsāra](#saṃsāra)'s [realm](#realm)s of suffering, now and forever.
+Apart from an authentic teacher, no-one else can truly show us what has to be done to cut through the moorings that hold us to this life and to attain enlightenment in our future lives.
+Leave behind all of this life's preoccupations&mdash;parents, relatives and friends, companions and lovers, food, wealth and possessions&mdash;like so much spit in the dust.<sup>*</sup> Be satisfied with whatever food and clothes might come your way, and devote yourself wholly to the [Dharma](#dharma).
+[Padampa Sangye](#padampa-sangye) says:

 <sup>* Waht is impled here (explicit in other chapters) is not a rejection of one's responsibilities to parents, children etc. but a transformation of limited ego-based attachment and preoccupation into a genuine love which also extends to all beings.</sup>